Nickell Meets Stambaugh: A Tale of Two Biases in Panel Predictive Regressions: Proofs of Preliminary Lemmas

-\begin{proof}[Proof of \lemref{u.i.}] The result can be found in classical probability books, for instance, \citet{billingsley1968convergence}.
-Part (i) follows from the argument between Equations (5.1) and (5.2) in \citet[pp.~32]{billingsley1968convergence}; (ii) and (\ref{eq:limit=000020EXT}) come from Theorem~5.4 in \citet{billingsley1968convergence}; and (iii) is a special case of (ii) because $\epct(X_{T})\to0$ together with nonnegativity of $X_{T}$ implies $X_{T}\pto0$ by Markov's inequality. \end{proof} \begin{proof}[Proof of \lemref{sum_rho}] Without loss of generality, we assume $\rho_{T}\ge0$ in this proof for simplicity of exposition.
+Since $\varepsilon$ is arbitrary and $A$ and $M$ are absolute constants, this shows $\lim_{n\to\infty}S_{n}=\sum_{i=1}^{\infty}w_{i}a_{i}$. \end{proof} \begin{proof}[Proof of \prettyref{lem:u.i.}] The result can be found in classical probability books, for instance, \citet{billingsley1968convergence}.
+Part (i) follows from the argument between Equations (5.1) and (5.2) in \citet[p.~32]{billingsley1968convergence}; (ii) and \eqref{eq:limit EXT} come from Theorem~5.4 in \citet{billingsley1968convergence}; and (iii) is a special case of (ii) because $\epct(X_{T})\to0$ together with nonnegativity of $X_{T}$ implies $X_{T}\pto0$ by Markov's inequality. \end{proof} \begin{proof}[Proof of \prettyref{lem:sum_rho}] Without loss of generality, we assume $\rho_{T}\ge0$ in this proof for simplicity of exposition.
 When $\rho_{T}\leq1-T^{-1},$ it follows

 On the other hand, when $\rho_{T}>1-T^{-1}$, we have